If you are arrested for allegedly violating Nevada DUI law, you face 2 separate proceedings:

 - Up to six months in jail (which can usually be suspended or converted to community service or residential confinement), and

-- If your BAC was .18 or higher, the judge will also order a Nevada breath interlock device on your car.
+- A Nevada breath interlock device on your car.

 Meanwhile, the standard sentence for a Nevada felony DUI conviction includes several years of imprisonment and fines of $2,000 to $5,000.

 Depending on your case, your attorney may be able to get your charges dismissed or reduced to a lesser crime (such as reducing a DUI to Nevada reckless driving or reducing a Nevada DUI to careless driving) so that you do the minimum Nevada DUI penalties, if any.